"Some people want it to happen, some wish it would happen, others make it happen." – Michael Jordan

 At the end of the day, The Voices Project is about leaders of color – the extraordinary men and women that clear the paths, open the doors and build the bridges for those coming after them every day.

-Leroy Barber has dedicated more than 25 years to eradicating poverty, confronting homelessness, restoring local neighborhoods, healing racism, and living what Dr. King called “the beloved community.”
+Leroy Barber has dedicated 30 years living and working towards what Dr. King called “the beloved community.”

-In 1989, burdened by the plight of Philadelphia’s homeless population, he and his wife Donna founded Restoration Ministries, a non-profit created to serve homeless families and children living on the streets.
-In 1994 he became Director of the Internship Program at Cornerstone Christian Academy.
-Licensed and ordained at Mt Zion Baptist Church, he served as Youth Director with Donna, and as the Associate Minister of Evangelism.
-In 1997, he joined FCS Urban Ministries in Atlanta, GA and worked with the Atlanta Youth Project as the founding Executive Director of Atlanta Youth Academies, a private elementary school providing quality Christian education for low-income families in the inner city.
-He went on to plant and pastor Community Life Church, a missional congregation in southeast Atlanta, and served as the Atlanta City Director for Mission Year, a national year-long urban ministry program focused on service and discipleship.
-In 2007 Leroy became President of Mission Year and led the organization until 2013.
-He also served as Co-Executive Director of FCS Urban Ministries from 2009 to 2013 and as Global Executive Director of Word Made Flesh from 2013 to 2015.
+Leroy starts projects that shape society.
+In 1989, burdened by the plight of Philadelphia’s homeless, he and his wife, Donna, founded Restoration Ministries to serve homeless families and children living on the streets.
+In 1994 he became Director of Internship Programs at Cornerstone Christian Academy.
+Leroy was licensed and ordained at Mt Zion Baptist Church where he served as Youth Director with Donna, and also served as Associate Minister of Evangelism.
+In 1997 he joined FCS Urban Ministries in Atlanta, GA working with the Atlanta Youth Project to serve as the founding Executive Director of Atlanta Youth Academies, a private elementary school providing quality Christian education for low-income families in the inner city.
+Leroy also helped found DOOR Atlanta, Community Life Church, South Atlanta Marketplace, and Community Grounds Coffee shop in Atlanta, as well as Green My Hood and The Voices Project.
+Leroy is an innovator, entrepreneur and lover of the arts.

 Reverend Irvin L. Bell was born and raised in Atlanta, Georgia.
 Immediately after their wedding in 2006, Irvin and Sarah relocated to New Orleans to serve the Gulf Coasts of Louisiana and Mississippi in recovery efforts.
 Upon moving to New Orleans, he served for five years as a site coordinator and City Director for two year-long volunteer programs.
 Rev. Bell’s passion for urban communities has led him to serve on a number of boards and community organizations.
 He held the position of Chair of the Board for the Health and Education Alliance of Louisiana for 7 years.
 HEAL is a New Orleans-based, not-for-profit organization working to improve opportunities for children to succeed in school and life.
 HEAL believes that educators and health care providers must address physical, social, emotional, and academic development collectively.
 As a former board member of Morris Jeff Community School, he created chaired the Community Engagement and Communications Committee that seeks to engage the MJCS Community (Board, Faculty and Staff, Parents, Students, and Neighbors) making them partners in the success of our school.
 The committee also aims to develop future leaders of the school community by assisting in the coordination of planned school events and outreach efforts.
 While a strategic partner with Desire Street Ministries, Rev. Bell founded and is the Executive Director of the Abundance of Desire Community Wellness.
 Abundance of Desire is a neighborhood centered not for profit organization focused on holistically improving the lives of the underserved through the tenets of health, education, and spirituality.